-- As the cornea changes from a ball shape to a cone shape, the smooth surface becomes slightly wavy.
+As the cornea changes shape from a ball to a cone, the smooth surface becomes wavy.
 This is called irregular astigmatism.

-- As the front of the cornea expands, vision becomes more nearsighted.
-That is, only nearby objects can be seen clearly.
-Anything too far away will look like a blur.
+As the front expands, your vision becomes more nearsighted.
+That means you can see objects clearly only when they’re up close.
+Anything too far away looks like a blur.

 - Double vision when looking with just one eye

-- Objects both near and far looking distorted
+- Objects both near and far that look blurry

-- Bright lights looking like they have halos around them
+- Bright lights that appear to have halos around them